How-To Creole

 It is very important that you know how to contract te.

-This is because people who speak Creole usually contract it when they are making a conversation.
+This is because people who speak Creole usually contract it when they are having a conversation.

 When to Contract the Word "Te"